grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - A Prometheus instance was restarted, and it pushed all data from its Write-Ahead Log to remote write upon restart, some of which has already been pushed and ingested.
 This is normal and can be ignored.

 > **Note**: You can learn more about out of order samples in Prometheus, in the blog post [Debugging out of order samples](https://www.robustperception.io/debugging-out-of-order-samples/).

-### err-mimir-sample-too-old

-This error is similar to `err-mimir-sample-out-of-order`.
-The main difference is that the out-of-order support is enabled, but the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

 ### err-mimir-sample-duplicate-timestamp